malagacj/ToolBox/README.md

 Cheatsheets and Scripts for everything!!

-Some use cases are also included
+Some use cases are also included as well

 Needs reordering of things!